LeslieDancey/FME_Desktop_Advanced/schema_handling_in_dynamic_translations.md

 However, the parks dataset does exist in the current CommunityMaps dataset, so we’ll need to use that schema.

 So, select Readers > Add Reader as Resource.

+When prompted, enter the following info:

+Reader Format Esri Geodatabase (File Geodb API)
+Reader Dataset C:\FMEData2015\Data\CommunityMapping\CommunityMap.gdb

+Click OK and the Reader is added as a Resource: